How Do I Crate Train My Puppy?

 Ignoring Whining

-While it may be tempting to your puppy when they whine or cry inside the crate, it's important to resist the urge.
+While it may be tempting to comfort your puppy when they whine or cry inside the crate, it's important to resist the urge.
 Giving attention to whining behavior reinforces this undesirable behavior and can make it more difficult to successfully crate train your puppy.
 Instead, wait until your puppy has settled down and is calm before offering attention or release from the crate.
 Consistency is key, and over time, your puppy will learn that whining does not lead to any rewards or special treatment.

 Avoiding Punishment